precision-sustainable-ag/crowndb-testbed/README.md

 4. Now that you have an image, you should check that the correct filename is in the `COPY` statement of the dockerfile.
 If you didn't change it in the commands in Step 2, they should match.
 The `snapshot.sql` file should be in the same folder as `Dockerfile`.

+5. In addition to the schema and data stored in the actual DB, you need a file that makes the users and their permissions to access.
+Run this command:

+       pg_dumpall --dbname="CONNINFO_STRING" --globals-only --file=globals.sql

+   This file won't change from snapshot to snapshot unless users are changed.
+Make sure you use the same filename as the `COPY` statement in the dockerfile, just like above.

-5. Now you can build an image from these SQL statements and the Dockerfile.
+6. Now you can build an image from these SQL statements and the Dockerfile.
 Run this command from this folder:

        docker build -t psadbimgs.azurecr.us/crowndb-snapshot:2021.02.01 .

     > Note the period at the end of the command!
 That's the path to the current folder.
 Also make sure to update the version tag with the date of your snapshot, in the `YYYY.MM.DD` format.

-6. You can now run your image locally (see below).
+7. You can now run your image locally (see below).
 You should also upload it to our container registry.

        docker push psadbimgs.azurecr.us/crowndb-snapshot:2021.02.01